Dr Nicola Chelotti

 Current research and collaborations

-Second, he is writing one paper on the role of individuals in international negotiations.
-More specifically, the paper explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
+At the moment, he is working on one paper and two main research projects.
+The paper Nicola is currently writing is on the role of individuals in international negotiations.
+The paper first explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
 It argues that the state is disaggregated twice: first, from the political to administrative layer, and second, within the latter, from capital-based bodies to single negotiators.
-It then shows that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.
+In particular, it argues that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.

 Current PhD / research supervisions

 - Alicja Prochniak – Myths and Identities in Polish Foreign Policy

 - Neil Mortimer – Experimentalist Governance in Europe

 - Dyah Widiastuti – Democracy and foreign policy processes: the case of Indonesia

 Nicola welcomes PhD applications in the field of: negotiations; decision-making process in international organizations; United Nations diplomacy; European Union politics and policy making; regional organisations.